njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.md

 ----

 Over the course of 45 days, this study analyzes the effects of a placebo and nine drug treatment regimens on the tumor development of 248 mice suffering from a commonly occurring form of skin cancer, squamous cell carcinoma (SCC).
 From the initial results, the most promising treatments include Ceftamin, Infubinol, Ramicane, and this company’s drug of interest, Capomulin.
-The study’s ultimate purpose is to compare the performance of Capomulin against the other drug candidates.
+The study’s purpose is to compare the performance of Capomulin against the other drug candidates.

 <img width="1108" alt="4_2_1_tumor_volume_by_drug_regimen" src="https://github.com/njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/assets/137228821/c0c6add1-413c-4efc-88a4-6fb00e01fee7">